minimuutti/minimuutti.github.io/en/blog/_posts/2019-12-19-happy-holidays.md

 ##### My charity work in 2019

-I manage to knit 48 pairs of children's wool socks.
+I managed to knit 48 pairs of children's wool socks.
 I offered the socks to my local animal shelter so they could sell them, but they didn't have any fairs coming soon.
 I donated the socks to the Salvation Army so they can give them to children that most need them.
 Some of that yarn I made the socks with was donated to me, so thanks to the doner :)

 ![](https://b2.minimuutti.com/file/minimuutti-com/blogi/DSC02790-800px.jpg)